openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## `presentation_definition` Parameter{#request_presentation_definition}

-This parameter contains a JSON object conforming to the syntax defined for `presentation_definition` parameters in Section 4 of [@!DIF.PresentationExchange].
+This parameter contains a Presentation Definition JSON object conforming to the syntax defined in Section 5 of [@!DIF.PresentationExchange].

 The following shows an example `presentation_definition` parameter: